 Imagine that the black line below represents the visitor’s journey from January 1st to January 31st 2019.

-When a visitor first visits your site the cookie will be installed in their browser.
-Attribution app will then track this visitor as they interact with your pages, ads, and CRM; these interactions will be considered 'events' in Attribution app.
+When a visitor first visits your site the cookie will be installed in their browser, January 1st in the example above.
+Attribution app will then track this visitor as they interact with your pages and ads; ad interactions are considered 'touch-points' while things like sign up or sign in can be considered 'events.'

 When you integrate a conversion tool like Hubspot or Salesforce for example Attribution app will automatically pull in events like 'lead form submission' and deal or opportunity stage change.